usegalaxy-eu/operations/storage.md

 # Group based storage

 It is possible to assign storage to dedicated Galaxy users groups.
-For example the above storage `dp01` is dedicated for the DataPLANT project and can be only be used by researchers associated with the `dataplant` Galaxy group.
+For example the above storage `dp01` is dedicated for the DataPLANT project and can be only used by researchers associated with the `dataplant` Galaxy group.
 This works via our dynamic job submission system (sorting-hat).
 All jobs are going through this rules and we added a special one for the `dataplant` group.
 See the code [here](https://github.com/usegalaxy-eu/sorting-hat/pull/9/files#diff-383169e44c84e4fdd975aa09423aa5152bd87e5fc2fd7482acad1caa071d131aR149).
 The drawback is that you can not easily assign multiple storage backends to one group or different weights at the moment.